 Why is it that so few diet formulas are backed by real science?
 Let’s take a look at forskolin to see if there’s anything behind it.
-There has been plenty of talk lately about these supplements for weight-loss, so we conducted an in-depth review, examining the side effects, ingredients, clinical studies and customer service quality.
-Moreover, we took a close look at numerous user responses from all over the internet.
-We then compressed all of the facts and details to give you the bottom line.
+Our in-depth review examined the side effects, effectiveness as an ingredients, clinical studies and customer service quality.
+Moreover, we took a close look at numerous user responses and comments.
+We then compressed and summarized to give you the info you need.

-To begin, forskolin is essentially a chemical that comes from the roots of the coleus forskohlii plant.
+To begin, forskolin is a chemical that comes from the roots of the coleus forskohlii plant.
 This natural extract has been used for many centuries to treat conditions such as high blood pressure, respiratory disorders and heart problems.
-Nowadays it is commonly used in weight-loss supplements sold online and in major shops.
-These products often sell for around $20 to $40 per bottle.
-They typically provide 100-300 milligrams of forskolin per serving.
-Put simply, they are supposed to promote fat loss and aid with weight reduction.
-Some even claim to boost energy levels.
+When used in dietary supplements, it supposedly promotes fat loss and helps you lose weight.

 Conflicting Reviews – “A Problem?”